 Single Origin provides different ways to achieve low-effort migrations / bootstrapping from other systems by parsing queries in bulk.
 Bulk importing follows the same process as importing a single SQL, except for three differences:

-- If imported view/data entities do not have validation issues or errors that require a user's action, they will automatically be added to production.
-No drafts will be created.
+- If imported view/data entities do not have validation issues or errors that require a user's action, they will automatically be published to your Catalog.
+No "Pending" entities will be created.

 - Views and data entities are deduplicated across both:

 - the views/data entities in the bulk import

 - the views/data entities already in Single Origin.